-The number 3 also indicates family.
-So, it can naturally indicated that two people could expanding their family.
+The number 3 also symbolizes family.
+So, it can indicate that two people could be expanding their family.
 This could mean having a child, adopting, or even blending two families.
-It might also mean getting a pet or even creating a co-habitation situation where friends or multi-generational families live under the same roof.
+It might also mean getting a pet or even creating a cohabitation situation where friends or multi-generational families live under the same roof.

 The number 3 when it comes to relationships represents the benefits that can come when individuals cooperate and pool resources together.